dealingwith/daniel-industries/_posts/2020-12-18-daily-notes.markdown

 > When our condition is dependent on the actions of another person, when we're in that limbo, that's a tough place to be.

-> Meetings like this keep me right sized.
+> Meetings like this keep me right-sized.
 (But) by 1:30 I could be out directing traffic.